viniciuschan/scheduler-api/README.md

 http://localhost:8000/appointments/{id}/
 ```

-## All the unit tests of the endpoints can be performed from the postman collection
+## All the unit tests of the endpoints can be performed from my POSTMAN collection.
+Please, check it. =)